andrewspearson/super-scan-smuggler/README.md

 # super-scan-smuggler
-super-scan-smuggler.py downloads scan data from multiple Tenable products and then uploads it to multiple Tenable products.
-This script can also upload static .nessus files that might be saved on disk.
+super-scan-smuggler.py will download scan files from multiple Tenable.IO and/or Tenable.SC systems, then upload those scans to multiple Tenable.IO and/or Tenable.SC systems.
+It can also read in static Nessus scan files stored on disk and upload those.
 ## Requirements
 * python3
 * [pyTenable](https://github.com/tenable/pyTenable)